MicrosoftDocs/power-automate-docs/articles/approvals-known-issues.md

 **Data Templating**

 Data templating isn't fully supported for adaptive cards in Power Automate.
 As a workaround, use actions like compose, filter, select, and apply to each to manually construct the card within your flows.

+**Approvals with Custom responses set to Everyone must Approve**

+Approvals that rely on custom responses can fail if sent to many users with the type set to "Everyone must approve", due to data size limitations of the results field.